Introduction

 Which AI tools and technologies are used in the online payment industry?

 The online payment industry uses different AI tools like machine learning, NLP, biometric authentication, blockchain, data analytics, and generative AI.
+It also increasingly uses neural networks, computer vision, and OCR.
 These help make transactions safer, faster, and more user-friendly.

 1. Machine learning (ML)